cemulate/manufactoria-editor/README.md

 Anywhere outside the body of `testString`.
 This avoids problems with leading zeroes (`R` characters).
 If your manufactoria program returns the string `RRRB`, and your test function simply returns `B`, they will be compared as equal because they both represent the number `1`.

+## Exporting

+Explanations of export formats to be written.